 Increase agency staff productivity and organize daily activities on-the-go.

-CareSmartz360 is a trusted partner for New Hampshire home care agencies looking to scale their operations while meeting state laws and regulations, including EVV standards.
+CareSmartz360 is a trusted partner for New Hampshire home care agencies looking to scale their operations while meeting state laws and regulations, including EVV regulations.

 The soft launch period is the time for provider agencies, clients, and caregivers to adapt to EVV system use without claim impacts.
 During the soft launch period, provider agencies are required to use the DHS EVV system or an Alternate EVV system that interfaces with DHS Aggregator.
 During this time, DHS generates reports to see which percent of required claims failed to meet EVV requirements.